lorenzoale/Quality_Synthetic_Pathological_Reports/README.md

 # Quality Over Quantity: Synthetic Breast Cancer Data–Report Pairs for Clinical Information Extraction
 This repository contains the code and resources used to generate, filter, fine-tune, and evaluate synthetic pathology reports from structured diagnostic variables.

+Official implementation of the paper:

+**Generating Linguistically Diverse and Semantically Faithful Patient Reports** Alejandra Lorenzo, Adrien Coulet and Claire Gardent Accepted at **AACL-IJCNLP, 2026**

+This repository contains the code and resources used to generate, filter, fine-tune, and evaluate synthetic pathology reports from structured diagnostic variables.

 The repository supports two main experimental pipelines:

 1. **Synthetic pathology report generation** from structured tabular variables.